Top

 The credit limit you'll get depends on your status but could be higher (they give an example of £1,200) than the ongoing fee-free overdraft accounts discussed above.

-However, you'll need to know that you can pay off your overdraft by the end of the 12-month period – otherwise be prepared to pay a high 39.9% in interest.
+However, you'll need to know that you can pay off your overdraft by the end of the 12-month period – otherwise, be prepared to pay a high 39.9% interest.

-This account is free and offers 5% interest on balances of up to £1,500 for the first 12 months (0.25% variable after), plus 5% cashback (up to £10 per month) when you use your debit card at various supermarkets and convenience stores until 30 April 2023.
+This account is free and offers 5% interest on balances of up to £1,500 for the first 12 months (1% variable after) although you'll have to pay in at least £1,000 a month into the account.

 If you know you are likely to need to borrow money, then a 0% purchase card could give you far longer to pay off your debts.

-The Santander Edge account costs £3 per month but you get 1% cashback (up to £10 a month) on selected household bills when you pay by Direct Debit.
+The Santander Edge account pays 1% cashback (up to £10 a month) on selected household bills when you pay by Direct Debit.

 You also get 1% cashback (up to £10 a month) at supermarkets and on travel costs when you use your debit card.

-On top of this, you can apply for a savings account offering 4% interest on balances of up to £4,000, which includes a 0.5% variable bonus rate for the first 12 months.
+On top of this, Edge account holders can apply for a savings account offering 7% interest on balances of up to £4,000, which includes a 2.5% variable bonus rate for the first 12 months.
+Note, the linked savings account isn't available for Edge Up customers.

 The bank gives an example of £1,200 for its overdraft, but it may be less, depending on your credit rating.
 But you'll need to use the Current Account Switch Service to move your banking to Santander.

-For the Edge account, which is paper-free, you must also pay in at least £500 a month and set up two Direct Debits.
+For the Edge account, you must also pay in at least £500 a month and set up two Direct Debits.
 The monthly fee is £3.

 The Everyday account is free.